Phobos25/LongJourney/machine_learning/_TODO.md

-Google Colab done
-thinking in math
-i should finish it asap
-thinking in math 8
+i should finish thinking in math asap thinking in math 8